tomaskovarik271/PIPECD/project-management-documentation/adr/ADR.md

         *   Reduced likelihood of runtime errors due to type mismatches between frontend and backend schema.
         *   Faster development as types are automatically generated and updated, ensuring consistency between the GraphQL schema, store logic, and UI components.
     *   **Implementation:** Configured via `frontend/codegen.ts` (or `codegen.yml`), uses the `client-preset` (or similar plugins like `typescript`, `typescript-operations`, `typescript-graphql-request`), and generates types into `frontend/src/generated/graphql/`.
 Core entity types (e.g., `Deal`, `Person`) and input types (e.g., `DealInput`) are then re-exported from `frontend/src/stores/useAppStore.ts`, which serves as the primary source for UI components to import these types.
 Store actions in `useAppStore.ts` are also typed using these generated types for their parameters and return values.
 See `DEVELOPER_GUIDE.md` for detailed usage patterns.

-*   **Deletion Strategy for Linked Pipeline/Stage Entities:**
-    *   **Context:** Entities like Pipelines contain Stages, and Stages can be linked to Deals (via `deals.stage_id`).
-Deleting a Pipeline or a Stage requires a strategy for handling these relationships to maintain data integrity and prevent application errors.
-    *   **Problem Observed:** Deleting a Pipeline (which might cascade to delete its Stages) that has Stages linked to Deals can lead to orphaned `deals.stage_id` values if not handled correctly.
-This can cause GraphQL queries for Deals to fail with an internal server error when trying to resolve a non-existent Stage.
-    *   **Decision (Current - MVP):**
-        1.  **Pipelines to Stages:** When a `Pipeline` is deleted, all its associated `Stage` records will also be deleted (achieved via `ON DELETE CASCADE` on the `stages.pipeline_id` foreign key).
-        2.  **Stages to Deals:** When a `Stage` is deleted (either directly or as a result of a Pipeline deletion), any `Deal` referencing that `Stage` will have its `deals.stage_id` foreign key automatically set to `NULL` (achieved via `ON DELETE SET NULL` on the `deals.stage_id` foreign key).
-    *   **Rationale:** This approach ensures data integrity at the database level, preventing orphaned foreign keys and subsequent application errors.
-It allows for the deletion of pipelines and stages even if they are in use, with deals gracefully becoming "stageless."
-The frontend should then be able to handle and display deals with a `null` stage appropriately (e.g., showing "N/A" or omitting stage information).
-    *   **Implementation:** Requires database migrations to set up the appropriate `ON DELETE CASCADE` and `ON DELETE SET NULL` behaviors on the relevant foreign keys.
-    *   **Future Considerations:** If business requirements evolve to necessitate preventing deletion of in-use pipelines/stages, or to preserve historical stage information on deals, this decision can be revisited.
-Alternatives include:
-        *   **Deletion Prevention:** Block deletion if the pipeline/stage is linked to active deals.
-        *   **Soft Deletes:** Implement soft deletes for Stages and Pipelines.
-        *   **Archiving:** Introduce an "Archived" status for pipelines/stages instead of hard deletion.

 ## 6. Key Architectural Risks & Considerations